Glen-Ochieng/Determinants-of-Contraceptive-Discontinuation-among-Kenyan-women-R-codes./README.md

 ## 1. Event histogram
 We choose a histogram to demonstrate the concentration of the variable of interest- time to contraceptive discontinuation.
 The visual answers the question, "At each study month how many women discontinued the particular contraceptive they had?"

+## 2. Event times bragraphs
+So next we wanted to visualize the contraceptive discontinuation times per exploratoty variable across time.
+For ease interpretation, we stratified the time (months from 2019 to 2022)  into "1-12 months", "13-24 months" and "15-36 months".
+The theme scale_fill_simpsons() was selected because it had 11 unique colours while others had 8 or 9 less, thus it could handle larger classes.